humehe/VSAT-2D/README.md

  - 12CO-CII_HATLAS-CNT_B-0-stk-avg-20kms.IM0.CNT-crc-15as_msk_ms.fits
 ```

-Which can then be plotted to visuualize how the satamps were generated.
+Which can be plotted to visualize the stamps.

 ```
 python